 You’ve spent the last few weeks working on an important project, and now it’s finally ready for printing and distribution.
-You’re excited because you know your printing company always does a great job, but have you ever wondered if your document, or artwork, is actually ready to send to a professional print press?
+You’re excited because you know your printing company always does a great job, but have you ever wondered if your files, document, or artwork, is actually ready to send to a professional print press?

 Operating System Problems